-Jet Lag
+Jet lag

-Crossing time zones can result in fatigue and disorientation
+Crossing time zones can result in fatigue and disorientation.
+You can ease this by:

-- Try to adapt as quickly as possible to the new local time eg by resting at night even if not tired and avoid "naps" as this delays adaptation. - Be cautious with the use of drugs to induce sleep as these too may prolong adaptation. - If at all possible avoid driving for at least twenty-four hours after arrival.
+- Trying to adapt as guickly as possible to the new local time, for example by resting at night even if not tired and avoiding naps which delay adaption to the new time. - Avoid the use of sleeping aids / tablets. - · If possible avoid driving for at least twenty-four hours after arrival.